shubhamkumarjha123/py_codes/folder/Return count if “shubham” appears string.md

-# Return count if “shubham” appears in the string.
+# Return count if “shubham” appears in the string

 ```python